Legal XFL Betting Guide

 Sharing its name with the defunct XFL that played a single season in 2001, the upcoming season for the revitalized XFL will introduce a cleaner, quicker approach to its predecessor and the rivaling NFL.

 This guide will help sports bettors of all types capitalize on America’s newest professional football league in the inaugural 2020 season.
-We provided recommended sportsbooks, the history and latest trends of the XFL, plus any extra information and resources needed to maximize bankroll throughout the season.
+We provided recommended XFL betting sites, the history, and the latest trends of the XFL, plus any extra information and resources needed to maximize bankroll throughout the season.

 Is it legal to bet on the XFL?